(Updated September 2018)

 I have a Ph.D.
 (2013) in politics from the New School for Social Research.
 My major was in political theory (high honours) and my minor was in comparative politics.
 My doctoral studies were carried out under the supervision of professors Nancy Fraser, Andreas Kalyvas, and Banu Bargu.
 I also hold a M.A. and a M.Phil. from the New School (Politics) as well as a M.Sc. from the University of Edinburgh (Nationalism Studies).

 My Ph.D. thesis was on the political philosophy of Thomas Hobbes with a focus on language, epistemology, rhetoric, and the spectacular practice of sovereign power.
 The thesis was awarded the 2013 New School for Social Research Commencement Award "in recognition of Ph.D. research that is of the highest quality and the excellence of the dissertation".

 I work on both the history of political thought and contemporary political theory.

-In the history of political thought my main focus in on Hobbes.
-I have written on questions of obligation, and I am currently preparing a series of articles and a manuscript on the various other aspects of Hobbes's thought.
+In the history of political thought my main focus is on Hobbes.
+I have written on questions of obligation and law, and I am currently preparing a series of articles and a manuscript on various other aspects of Hobbes's thought.

-My other project is a series articles on neorepublicanism focusing on questions of applied ethics, such as surveillance, migration, and sanctuary.
-I am interested in how normative neorepublican ideas can be recalibrated to address political puzzles that have few analogues in the republican tradition.
+My other project is a series articles on neorepublicanism focusing on questions of applied ethics, such as surveillance, migration, and sanctuary cities.
+I am interested in how old neorepublican ideas can be recalibrated to address late-modern political puzzles.